SamanAshtiani/advanced_sci_py/README.md

 6)concatenating all datasets into one final dataframe

-7)grouping by first three columns
+7)grouping by first three columns to facilitate access using 'cancer or normal', 'tissue' and 'cancer type'